 It is also important to consider buying your wood from well-managed woodlands as they improve biodiversity, support jobs in forestry industry and of course ensure that there is enough timber to meet the future demands in years to come.

 Firewood should be left to dry for a minimum of 12-18 months before being used.

 To dry wet logs, split logs into smaller pieces and leave logs into a suitable wood store to accelerate drying process.
 Make sure the top of wood store is covered to keep moisture out.
 Keep sides open to promote air flow and speed up the drying process.
-Do not store your wood against a house as this slows down drying and cause pest problems
+Do not store your wood against a house as this slows down drying and may cause pest problems.

 Check your product instructions for the optimum size of wood you should be using.